442312/dot/README.md

 ### Ins folder
-Ins folder contains different Linux recipies and incrtuctions.
+01-man folder contains different Linux recipies and incrtuctions.

 ### All other
 All other are just dotfiles.
 Feel free to use it as You wish.